mantidproject/documents/Design/Muon/muon-fitting-widgets-design-and-implementation.md

 ## Basic Fitting Widget

-The **Basic Fitting Widget** is not used on its own in any of the Muon interfaces, instead it acts as an initial ‘building block’ for the other fitting widgets.
+The **Basic Fitting Widget** is used on the fitting tab of Frequency Domain Analysis, and can be used as an initial ‘building block’ for the other fitting widgets.
 It consists of three separate widgets, the *Fit Controls* widget, the *Fit Function Options* widget, and the *Workspace Selector* widget.